 Amnesty says the reforms aren't coming fast enough.

 "We've had a year, and not much has changed.
 For us that's a really important thing," Amnesty's Gulf migrant rights researcher Mustafa Qadri said in an interview.
 "The situation has probably gotten worse because you have more workers now. ...
 There's a matter of urgency."

 The OPEC member state has come under intense scrutiny over its labor policies since winning the right to host the World Cup in 2010.
-Sepp Blatter, who is hoping to win a fifth term as president of soccer's world governing body FIFA in elections next week, pressed Qatar's emir in March to do more to improve working conditions.
+Sepp Blatter, who is hoping to win a fifth term as FIFA president in elections next week, pressed Qatar's emir in March to do more to improve working conditions.

-FIFA welcomed the Amnesty report, and said it along with trade unions and rights groups will continue to press Qatar to enact reforms and abolish the kafala system.
+FIFA welcomed the Amnesty report, and said it along with trade unions and rights groups will continue to push Qatar to enact reforms and abolish the kafala system.

 "FIFA has repeatedly urged publicly and with the highest authorities in Qatar that fair working conditions for all workers in Qatar are imperative," it said.

 Statements by Adidas, Coca-Cola and Visa on Wednesday will pile further pressure on FIFA and Qatar to improve working conditions.